RichardKnop/machinery/README.md

 })
 ```

-Task can also be registered one by one:
+Tasks can also be registered one by one:

 ```go
 server.RegisterTask("add", Add)